abersheeran/r2-webdav/README.md

 PASSWORD = "PASSWORD"
 ```

+* PROTOCOL: `r2` only now.
+* BUCKET_NAME: The bucket name of R2.
+* USERNAME: The username of WebDav.
+* PASSWORD: The password of WebDav.

 ## Development

 With `wrangler`, you can build, test, and deploy your Worker with the following commands: